gunnarstevens/xmlReceipt/README.md

 # Basic information and structure
 The xmlReceipt record presents essential information about a purchase, information consumer information systems must have to provide the outlined added value services.
 The electronic receive should include following information:
-- Name and address of business -  optional also the name of the seller
+- Name and address of business
 - Tax identification number (VAT ID)
 - Date and Time
 - Product description including item id, item name and item groups